 Much of Ferrari's fame is due to the Formula 1 team and merchandising, which are more profitable to the company than cars themselves.
 Moreover, there is even a Ferrari themed park in Dubai, and a themed land in Port Aventura, near Barcelona.

 Feeling inspired?
 Looking for more stories about original things made in Europe?
-Discover other countries too.
-Here are our guides on what is made in: Sweden, Lithuania.
+Discover other European countries too.

 Germany is the known for its engineering innovation and quality.
 Discover what is made in Germany these days.

 Making your hunt for gift ideas easy.
 Let us give you some exciting ideas from Italy.

 Italian coffee experience can take so many shapes.
 It can be due to the beans, Moka pot or a name, But what about the classic espresso cups?

 We spent years searching the web, artisan shops and visiting variety of makers in Europe.
 Find out what we discovered to help your gift hunting.